 Although there is no need to worry about being attacked by a bear at this national park, there are other types of dangers visitors need to be aware of.
 On average, search and rescue is called over 250 times a year.
 Here is how to keep yourself safe.

 - Dehydration– is the biggest danger in Zion.
 There are water stations at every shuttle stop so make sure to bring a big enough water container and fill it up before you hike.
 Temperatures get over 90 degrees daily June-September so you will probably want 2 liters of water for the longer hikes.

-- Cliffs and ledges– use good judgement when hiking around, especially with small children.
-Things may look safe on the trail but a dangerous drop off could be around the corner.
+- Cliffs and ledges– use good judgment when hiking around, especially with small children.
+Things may look safe on the trail but a dangerous drop-off could be around the corner.